btsimonh/826-x-ip-camera/README.md

 I have uploaded two 'upgrade' files for different versions of this camera.
 These enable root telnet access plus allow for further customisation, see 'upgrade_hacks' folder.

+# Update - privacy assured

+I beleive that the scripts in `modificationscripts` will convincingly stop the camera from being able to send anything to the internet servers - basically by removing the default gateway, so allowing the IP layer to only talk to the local LAN.

+You can still use the local web interface, and with a little playing should be able to integrate the camera output into other local video destinations.